10 Traditional Irish Desserts for Celebrating St. Patrick’s Day

 Recipe and photo from The Kitchen Alchemist.
 Get the recipe here.

 Because butter tops this shortbread’s (short) list of ingredients, you’ll get the best results by using a high-end Irish butter.
 Pull them out of the oven when they’re just barely golden brown—you don’t want to over-bake the delicate, buttery Irish dessert.
 Use a rolling pin and a piece of lace to create the detailed texture on top.

 Recipe and photo from The Kitchy Kitchen.
 Get the recipe here.

 Irish Whiskey and Stout Chocolate Cake

-If you’re looking for a recipe filled with Irish booze, you’ll want to serve this cake as your St. Paddy’s Day dessert.
+If you’re looking for a recipe filled with Irish booze, you’ll want to serve this cake as your St. Patrick’s Day dessert.
 Guinness is mixed directly into the chocolate batter, and the baked rounds are brushed with Jameson-spiked sugar syrup.
 A couple of shots of whiskey are added to the cream cheese frosting, which is sandwiched between each layer and used to coat the sides.